Eva Jimenez, Dean

 Sacramento, California where she managed over 180 employees.
 Ms. Jimenez

-has earned her Master’s in Business Administration, which coupled with over twenty
+has earned her master’s degree in business administration, which coupled with over twenty

 years of experience in professional, organized, and customer-oriented